Secure messaging: How to prevent data breaches

 That’s why it’s important to choose a technology partner focused on secure messaging and data privacy with the right security certifications, like ISO 27001, that assesses and evaluates the information security processes of a business.

-There are also other common frauds, but especially focusing on SMS, like SIM Swap fraud, Social Engineering, Account Takeover (ATO), Vishing, Pretexting, Password Spraying, and Credential Stuffing.
+There are also other common types of SMS fraud, but especially focusing on SMS, like SIM Swap fraud, Social Engineering, Account Takeover (ATO), Vishing, Pretexting, Password Spraying, and Credential Stuffing.

 Tips to Stop a Data Breach